MassiveInsights/data-engineer-test/Python_Test/README.md

 2. Write the above message to a file name `hello.txt`.
 The file should be created in folder `output` living in the same directory as `questions.md`.
 3. Reverse the above message and add it to `hello.txt`.
 Do not overwrite the contents of `hello.txt`.
 4. Convert the file `json/orders.json` into a csv.
 The resulting file should be named `orders.csv` and live in folder `output`.
-5. Given a list of ISBNs, create a csv containing the ISBN, Title, Author, Publisher and Published Date of each ISBN.
+5. Given a list of ISBNs, create a python program to create a csv containing the ISBN, Title, Author, Publisher and Published Date of each ISBN.
 Use https://openlibrary.org/dev/docs/api/books to acquire this data.
 The list of ISBNs can be found in `books/isbns.txt`.
 The resulting csv should live in `output/books.csv`.